 Many adult foot ailments originate in childhood and may be present at birth.
 Children experience a number of common podiatry issues, including:

 Kids are also prone to developing Sever's disease, an inflammation of the growth plate in the heel, typically caused by overuse or a growth spurt.
+Sever's disease isn't really a disease, it is inflammation of the growth plate of the heel.
 During periods of fast growth, the Achilles tendon and plantar fascia pull on the heel bone at its growth center, causing pain and inflammation.

 Caring for Pediatric Feet